 - Frankie and Annie as a couple.
 I always liked this pairing and thought it was brilliant to pair them up in here.
-They matched wit-per-wit yet was not overboard at all.
+They matched wit per wit yet was not overboard at all.
 OR possibly how either party didn’t want to back down that made it even funnier at times.
 How they both changed for each other later was equally convincing.

 - Eric Wan.
-His character was kind and nice in here but it wasn’t overboard with extremely nice guy not expecting anything back.
+His character was kind and nice in here but it wasn’t overboard with the extremely nice guy not expecting anything back.
 That would be overdoing it with advertising the nice guy image.
 But he was just a regular character.
 It seemed like there was nothing special about him but he was a loyal friend and a brilliant character at his own right.

 - Lam Ching Ying.
-It wouldn’t be a ghost related series without him and he delivered again.
+It wouldn’t be a ghost-related series without him and he delivered again.
 Brief appearances here and there but it was worth it seeing him at various points and helping them.

 - Yeung Ka Lok and Wong Mei.
 A somewhat funny and touching story at the same time.
 It was fun to see his reactions every time he heard some news relating to her or how she came to his shop and he was not really paying attention to what he was doing.
 It was fun to see the little ghost kid appearing here and there also.
 And how it was giving us clues and hints that YKL’s character would actually be his (the ghost kid’s) father in the next life since he was able to see the ghost kid but others might not.

 - Wong Mei Fun.
-It was extremely funny to see her at times–either being crazily obsessed with being a call-girl OR being mean to others.
+It was extremely funny to see her at times–either being crazily obsessed with being a call girl OR being mean to others.

 - The remaining of the supporting cast.
 They were there at times to do their parts and it was not forced at all.
 Yes, the story did revolve around certain characters but because of the side stories and the supporting cast, it made it even more interesting and bearable, especially during frustrating scenes.

 - Chapman To’s character.
 Honestly, he was one annoying character and his existence was just to cause more trouble and the drive to causing David Siu’s character to go completely insane.
-He and the other elders weren’t any better because he kept picking on David Siu’s character with calling him (David Siu) names, etc. That was beyond cruel and like he (David Siu) wanted to be that way.
+He and the other elders weren’t any better because he kept picking on David Siu’s character by calling him (David Siu) names, etc. That was beyond cruel and like he (David Siu) wanted to be that way.